simonsobs/ocs/docs/user/systemd_config.rst

-If you want to keep copies of the service file in version control, be aware that it might make sense to call the service "ocs-hostmaster.service" on each system, but you will need different filenames (probably ocs-hostmaster-<hostname>.service) in your site config dir.
+If you want to keep copies of the service file in version control, be aware that it might make sense to call the service "ocs-hostmanager.service" on each system, but you will need different filenames (probably ocs-hostmanager-<hostname>.service) in your site config dir.

 The launcher script
 ===================

-The launcher script is (usally) a bash script that runs HostMaster.
+The launcher script is (usally) a bash script that runs HostManager.
 It is intended for this to live in the OCS configuration directory (near the site config file), so it can be version controlled more easily.
-If special environment (such as conda configuration) needs to be set up before launching the HostMaster, you can add it to this script.
+If special environment (such as conda configuration) needs to be set up before launching the HostManager, you can add it to this script.
 But it might just work fine with the defaults.